iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/tutorial.md

 > We highly recommend reading the François' tutorial itself.
 It's a great
 > demonstration of how a general pre-trained model can be leveraged to build a
-> new highly performant model, with very limited resources.
+> new high-performance model, with very limited resources.

 We first train a classifier model using 1000 labeled images, then we double the number of images (2000) and retrain our model.
 We capture both datasets and